Product: CLiX unlock

 The trial protocol specified that eligible patients must have type 2 diabetes mellitus and were required to have other specific concomitant disease.
 Strict inclusion and exclusion criteria for other conditions and permitted medications were also specified by the protocol.

-With recruitment having slowed to a standstill using current manual methods, CLiX accelerate was used to provide a prioritised list of patients who were highly eligible for recruitment for the study.
+With recruitment having slowed to a standstill using current manual methods, CLiX unlock was used to provide a prioritised list of patients who were highly eligible for recruitment for the study.

 In the current manual process, investigators at the JCRF had identified their study cohort by reviewing lists of patients who had undergone specific procedures.
 They then had to laboriously assess eligibility against all the trial criteria in the patients’ medical records.
 Over a seven and one-half month period this method had identified only 110 suitable patients in pre-screening, of whom only five had been enrolled.